Akkatecture/Documentation/content/docs/further_self_study/tips.md

 ## Do not use actor behaviours

 It is far easier to test and manage actors that do not use Become().
-Akkatecture comes with a specification pattern implementation that will give you the option to do  some rich, expressive, domain validation within the actors based on the command and current actor state.
+Akkatecture comes with a [specification pattern implementation](/docs/specifications) that will give you the option to do some rich, expressive, domain validation within the actors.
+Specifications are also easily testable.
 Feel free to use this at your pleasure.